BKeyport/MMM-Multimonth/README.md

 * Changed the following css elements: day, dim, weekend, current, event, settings.
 * Added new varable "--color-event" - which sets the color of the underline marking event on that day.

-28 Nove 2022 - Added config option "eventsOn" to control event monitoring.
+28 Nov 2022 - Added config option "eventsOn" to control event monitoring.

 Todo: adjust code to pick which calendars to use